AlphaYouAlphaYou

 • Raw smart-money data is delayed, noisy, and often incomplete.
 A good tracker should explain lag, source quality, position context, and whether the signal has historically worked.

-• AlphaYou is built for users who want smart-money events translated into clear stock calls with receipts, benchmark tracking, and source disagreement visible.
+• AlphaYou is built for users who want smart-money events translated into source-backed stock context with receipts and source disagreement visible.

 Smart money is useful, but only after context